Sapient-Predictive-Analytics/dataportal/risk/risk.md

 Sharpe Ratio < 1; the investment manager is earning less than their risk

-Let’s extend our analysis by comparing John’s performance with Tom, an asset manager from ABC fund.
-Tom earned a 45% annual return in the same year that John earned a 35% return.
-Tom argues that his 10% outperformance compared to John makes him a better portfolio manager.
-Based on absolute returns, this argument is true but lacks the risk context necessary for an informed comparison.
-Tom’s portfolio volatility is higher than John’s at 50%.
-Considering the risk free rate is 3.62%, can you calculate Tom’s Sharpe ratio based on the 3 pieces of information given?

-Here is the calculation for Tom’s Sharpe Ratio:

-Tom’s Sharpe = (45% return — 3.62% risk free rate) / 50% portfolio volatility = 0.83 Sharpe Ratio

-Comparing both investment managers shows that John’s Sharpe ratio is nearly twice Tom’s.
-Tom’s absolute portfolio return is higher at 45%, but his volatility is unacceptably high at 50%.
-Tom’s Sharpe Ratio of 0.83 shows that he is risking more than he is earning.
-Investors with no awareness of Sharpe Ratio may choose Tom instead of John because of Tom earning 45% instead of 35%.
-Those who consider volatility and Sharpe Ratio conclude that John’s fund is likely the more sustainable and profitable option over the long term.
-Hopefully this comparison of two imaginary portfolio managers helps gain an understanding of Sharpe Ratio and how to implement it effectively.

-The Sharpe Ratio’s greatness is sometimes overshadowed by the fact that it penalizes upside volatility.
-This happens naturally because standard deviation is calculated with positive data points and negative data points.
-Positive data points are months you make money and negative data points are months you lose money.
 Consider a theoretical portfolio that only has positively returning months with no consistency of the amount returned.
 Perhaps one month earned 50%, another month 5%, one month 75%, another month 15%, etc. Regardless of the volatile nature of returns, the portfolio makes money every month.
 Compared with a lower volatility portfolio that has down months, more consistent return amounts, and returns less overall, Sharpe Ratio may cause us to choose the portfolio that earns less with down months.
 Certainly, anyone would prefer the fictional portfolio of only money making months.

 This is why pairing Sharpe Ratio and Sortino Ratio is important.
 The Sortino Ratio measures downside portfolio volatility using downside deviation.
 Downside deviation is the volatility of negatively returning months without accounting for positively returning months.
 It’s ironic that downside deviation is a positive number despite its focus on downside.
 It’s calculated the same way as standard deviation using only negative data points.
 Speaking of similar calculations, the Sortino Ratio formula is the same as the Sharpe ratio formula except downside portfolio volatility replaces total portfolio volatility.
 Here is the formula for the Sortino Ratio: